zicoz18/erc20-as-subnet-gas-token-tutorial/submitted version/README.md

 	/* With above 2 functions we have processed old blocks */ console.log("\n\nOld events processed");

+	/*
-	/* Now we subscribe to bridgeContract events on both chains Which allows us to run a function whenever a new event is observed */
+		Now we subscribe to bridgeContract events on both chains Which allows us to run a function whenever a new event is observed */

 	/* Subscribe to bridge events on avax */ bridgeContracts.avax.admin.on(
 		/* Subscribe to "Transfer" event */
 		"Transfer",
-		async (from, to, amount, date, nonce, step) => {
+		async (from, to, amount, date, nonce, type) => {
 			/*
-               step 0 means it is a release event step 1 means it is a lock event
+        		type 0 means it is a release event type 1 means it is a lock event

         		We only care for lock events as relayer.
 On lock events we will mint on subnet We have added the release event for frontend applications.
 			 */
-			if (step === 1) {
+			if (type === 1) {
 				console.log("Lock happened on avax");
 				console.log(
 					`Transfer: from: ${from}, to: ${to}, amount: ${ethers.utils.formatEther( amount
-					)}, date: ${date}, nonce: ${nonce}, step: ${step}` );
+					)}, date: ${date}, nonce: ${nonce}, type: ${type}` );
 				/* Check if nonce is processed or not */ const isProcessed = await bridgeContracts.subnet.admin.processedNonces(